Transaction Timeline for Sellers

 If the buyer is using a loan to purchase the home, the bank will hire an appraiser on the buyer's behalf (and expense) to inspect the property and determine its value.

-Assuming a home inspection has been done, once the appraisal is ordered the buyer has spent about $1,000 to $1,600 in nonrefundable services so far.
+Between the home inspection cost and the appraisal cost, once the appraisal is ordered the buyer has spent about $1,500 to $2,000 in nonrefundable services so far.

 Survey